 Global Photographies was founded in spring 2020, in the first wave of the Coronavirus pandemic.
 It recognised an opportunity: teaching online allowed photographers, students, writers curators and academics to connect and collaborate across borders.

 Global Photographies is rooted in exchange and a concern to de-center and decolonise photographic practice.
 It aims to share knowledge and tools, organise talks, workshops and academic seminars, and give space to expansive contextual and conceptually adventurous approaches to the photographic.

 The partnership of Global Photographies includes academics, artists, photographers, writers, curators and publishers, and seeks to grow to access and work with practices around the world.

 The network welcomes expressions of interest for potential partnerships academically and professionally.

-Sarah Pickering, Slade School of Art, University College London (UCL)
+Sarah Pickering – Slade School of Art, University College London (UCL) (Co-founder)

-Duncan Wooldridge, Camberwell College of Arts, University of the Arts London (UAL)
+Duncan Wooldridge – Camberwell College of Arts, University of the Arts London (UAL) (Co-founder)

 YinHua Chu – National Taipei University of Education